cnadler86/micropython-camera-API/README.md

 ### I2C Integration

 The camera uses I2C (SCCB protocol) to communicate with the camera sensor.
-You can share this I2C bus with other devices by passing an external I2C object to the camera:
+You can share this I2C bus with other devices by passing an external I2C object (SoftI2C not supported) to the camera:

 #### Sharing I2C with Camera